Ovok-User/hello-world/README.md

 ## Register
 1. The [Sign in](http://localhost:3000/login) page opens automatically.
 2. Go to the [Sign up](http://localhost:3000/register) page and register.
-3. Upon successful sign in, you will be redirected to the Hello World home page.
+3. Upon successful sign up you are redirected to the Ovok Hello World App [home page](http://localhost:3000/).

-## Home Page
+## Available Pages
-Upon reaching the home page:
-- **Profile Overview:** Your patient or practitioner profile details will be displayed, offering a quick snapshot of your Ovok account.
+- **Profile**: overview of your personal information, offering a quick snapshot of your Ovok account.
-- **Available Observations:** Access additional options to explore and interact with your available observations.

-## Observation Page
-Clicking on the "Observations" option will take you to the Observation Page.
-Here, you can discover and manage all the FHIR observations related to your Ovok project.
+- **Observations**: list of the FHIR Observation resources related to your Ovok project.
-- **List of Observations:** View a comprehensive list of all available FHIR observations within your project.